2023 Solar Incentives Guide for Oak Ridge, NC - Tax Credits & Rebates

-Solar incentives are designed to encourage people to make the switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-You might qualify for different types of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Florida and others from the federal government.
-Categories of solar incentives include:
+Solar incentives are designed to encourage homeowners to switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+The incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are given by the federal government, some by the state of North Carolina and some by your specific utility company, county or municipality.
+Some solar incentives you might qualify for are:

-- Tax Exemptions: Your solar panel system may qualify for both sales tax and property tax exemptions.
-Sales tax exemptions come into effect at the time of purchase.
-Property tax exemptions let you exclude the value that solar panels add when calculating property taxes on your house.
+- Tax Exemptions: Your solar panels may qualify for both sales tax and property tax exemptions.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your house.

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, get in touch with your local Oak Ridge solar installers.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit might apply to you is to talk with your local Oak Ridge solar panel installers.